polyactis/annot/trunk/bin/tightClust/readme.txt

     9. seqNum: the number of subsequent k_0 that finds the tight cluster.
     10. resampNum: total number of resampling to obtain comembership matrix.
     11. subSampPercnt: percentage of subsamples selected
-    12. npass: number of different random inital for
+    12. npass: number of different random inital for K-means